MITgcm/MITgcm/doc/examples/examples.rst

 a binary data snapshot of model dynamic variable :varlink:`etaN` (the free-surface height) and its meta file, respectively.
-Note the tile number is included in the filename, as is the iteration number ``0000000000``, which is simply the time step (the iteration number, i.e., the text after the variable name, is referred to as the “suffix” in MITgcm parlance; there are options to change this suffix to something other than iteration number).
+Note the tile number is included in the filename, as is the iteration number ``0000000000``, which is simply the time step (the iteration number here  is referred to as the “suffix” in MITgcm parlance; there are options to change this suffix to something other than iteration number).
 In other words, this is a dump of the free-surface height from the initialized state, iteration 0; if you load up this data file, you will see it is all zeroes.
-More interesting is the free-surface height after some time steps have occurred; snapshots are written according to our parameter choice :varlink:`dumpFreq`, here set to 15,552,000 seconds, which is every 12960 time steps.
+More interesting is the free-surface height after some time steps have occurred.
+Snapshots are written according to our parameter choice :varlink:`dumpFreq`, here set to 15,552,000 seconds, which is every 12960 time steps.
 We will examine the model solutions in :numref:`barotropic_gyre_solution`.
 The free-surface height is a 2D(:math:`x,y`) field.